 There are other alternatives for printing on metal, including gravure and flexographic printing.
 Both of these metal finishing types belong in the conventional printing category, which means they all require a print master or a print form (a big advantage of direct-to-substrate printing is that a print master is not required).
 Gravure printing results in extremely sharp resolution at fast printing speeds, but it is not recommended for most jobs due to its extremely high cost.
 Flexo also results in excellent print resolution but is generally too slow for most fabricators’ needs.
 While both can be used on metal, they would rarely be the first or even second choice for most metal fabricators, which is why EVS has invested in DSP and silk screening rather than flexo or gravure.

 Why choose EVS Metal for powder coating, direct-to-substrate printing, and silkscreening?

-EVS Metal is an end-to-end fabricator and manufacturer with locations in four states — three of which feature fully-automated powder coating lines (New Jersey, New Hampshire and Texas, with a fourth opening in Pennsylvania in 2021).
+EVS Metal is an end-to-end fabricator and manufacturer with locations in four states — all of which feature fully-automated in-house powder coating lines (New Jersey, New Hampshire, Pennsylvania and Texas, with a fourth opening in Pennsylvania in 2021).
 Our New Jersey metal fabrication facility also offers direct-to-substrate printing and silk screening for more complex finishing needs.
 For more information about our metal finishing processes or to get a quote for a metal finishing project, contact us via our website, or call 1-888-9EVS-MET to speak to a specialist.